Kyle-912/VReference/README.md

 Description:

-VReference is a website which will allow the user to compare a variety of stats across a range of headsets to enable them to make an informed decision when buying a new headset
+VReference is a website which will allow the user to compare a variety of stats across a range of virtual reality headsets to enable them to make an informed decision when buying a new headset